 Trimble produce rotating laser levels under their Spectra Physics range.
 They are not as widely used in the UK compared with the Topcon and Leica rotating laser levels, but they are worth considering as they are just as good as the others mentioned.

-The Topcon RL-200 series of Rotating Laser Levels are the most accurate currently available.
-According to our research, the Topcon Rotating Laser Levels hold the top 4 positions in regard to accuracy, as shown in the table below.
+The Topcon RL-200 series of Rotating Laser Levels is the most accurate laser level currently available.
+According to our research, Topcon Rotating Laser Levels hold the top 4 positions in regard to accuracy, as shown in the table below.

 Below is an overview of the Rotating Laser Levels that are currently available to buy from various outlets.
 This list will hopefully narrow down your search for your next rotating laser level.
 This list is by no means all the rotating laser levels currently available and the information quoted is taken from the manufactures literature.